gnoul/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-5](./PA1_template_files/figure-html/unnamed-chunk-5.png)

 2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

-The 835 contains the maximum number of steps.
+The 835 interval contains the maximum number of steps.

 ## Imputing missing values